holistudio/goingup/class_definitions.md

  - `set_button_state(key)`: sets the status of the up/down button, where key=up/down button.
  - `update_state()`: main function that updates the list of occupants.

+## ControlSystem

+A dedicated object that tracks floor button statuses to decide which elevators to move in which direction.

 ## Agent